kinwo/deeprl-navigation/README.md

 This repository contains a simple Deep Q-Network (DQN) agent running in Unity ML Agent that can be used to train and evaluate the result of the training.

-I created this for the purpose of learning the basic of creating Deep Q-Network (DQN).
+I created this for the purpose of learning the basic of Deep Q-Network (DQN).

 The DQN is implemented in Python 3 using PyTorch.

 ### Environment
-The agent will naviate in a 3D world created in Unity ML where there are yellow bananas and blue bananas.
+The agent will navigate in a 3D world created in Unity ML where there are yellow bananas and blue bananas.

 ### Goal
 The goal is to train an DQN agent to navigate and collect as many yellow bananas as possible in a large, square world.